storj/storj/docs/design/storage-node-windows-installer.md

        * Storge
        * Identity directory
        * Storge Directory
-* Apply a GUID with `go-msi set-guid`, you must do it once only for each app.
-   * This GUID is used to identify the windows process.
+  * install storagenode binary
+  * install automatic-updater binary
+  * register storagenode as a service
+  * register automatic-updater as a service
+  * adding Storage Node binary to Windows UserPath (optional)
+  * open Dashboard at the end of the installer.
-* Run `go-msi make --msi your_program.msi --version 0.0.2`
+* Finally run `go-msi make --msi your_program.msi --version 0.0.2` to create the installer.
-   * This generates the MSI
-* MSI must install storage node binary.
-* MSI must install Automatic Updater binary.

-### Service Register Script
+### Service

-The service register script needs to be registered the storgae node serivces as a windows serivces so that they can be ran in the background.
+We need to Storage Node to implement Windows service API, as shown in:

 * Modify storage node/automatic updater startup code to implement [ServiceMain](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/nc-winsvc-lpservice_main_functiona).
    * See [golang/sys](https://github.com/golang/sys/blob/master/windows/svc/example/service.go)

-* [sc.exe](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/nc-winsvc-lpservice_main_functiona) can be used to create a Windows background service.
-    * Quotation marks around the binary path, and a space after the `binPath=` are required.
-    * The installer needs to run this command once the binaires are installed.
+This means that Windows handles starting and restarting the binary in the background.

 ## Implementation